Manifesto · Monochronicle

 The Future of Public Art Is Made With Communities

-Imagine what happens when people are present at the very beginning — not thanked at the ribbon cutting, but genuinely involved in shaping what gets built and why.
+Communities shape commissions when they are present at the beginning and included in the process, rather than thanked at the ribbon cutting.
 The art changes.
-The community's relationship to that art changes.
+The community’s relationship to that art changes.
 The longevity of both the work and the program changes.

-Purpose defines the role art is meant to play in a place — whether to heal, activate, commemorate, educate, or transform.
-When the purpose is defined from the beginning, artists can respond thoughtfully rather than guessing the intentions behind the call.
+Purpose defines the role art is meant to play in a place to heal, activate, commemorate, educate, or transform.
+When purpose is defined early, artists respond thoughtfully rather than guessing at institutional intentions.
 Every structural decision in a commissioning process is a statement about whose voices actually matter.
+What an artist is asked in their application, how the community is consulted, and what the committee is instructed to evaluate are the real instruments of purpose.

 “It is important to get it right, not just for the good of the individual project, but for the arts program as a whole.
 Seeing a project fail in this way will have a community resist future spending on the arts because it will be seen as a waste.”

 We design our open calls to make people and purpose structural.
-What an artist is asked in their application, how the community is consulted, and what the committee is instructed to evaluate — these are the real instruments of purpose.
 We treat them that way.

 03 — Process